 How?
-Through counseling, expressive arts, and mind-body counseling based in strength based tools, Sacred supports those Kuumba Health, her company, serves to navigate their triggers, strengthen communication, manage their anger, reduce cluttered spaces and minds, and have more fulfilled lives that affirm what they bring to the world.
-Sacred creates counseling, retreat, and mastermind experiences so they can move blocks around intimacy, re connect them to their inner child in healthier ways, so their adult lives can be a success.
+Through counseling, expressive arts, and mind-body counseling based in strength based tools, Sacred helps clients navigate their triggers, strengthen communication, manage their anger, reduce cluttered spaces and minds, and have more fulfilled lives that affirm what they bring to the world.
+Sacred creates counseling, retreat, and mastermind experiences so they can move blocks around intimacy and reconnecting them to their inner child in healthier ways so their adult lives can be a success.

 Sacred Walker is a master facilitator and the CEO and Lead Holistic Trainer of Kuumba Health LLC.
 Kuumba Health is a multi-service wellness and leadership institute for rising and seasoned caring professionals, to infuse well-being into their own daily lives and to stay connected to the vision that called them to the profession in the first place.
 Sacred Walker is a Holistic Psychologist, Interfaith Chaplain, and is deeply trained in several forms of mind-body approaches of care including drama therapy, organizational, and positive psychology.
 Her Master’s Level healing arts and one-of-a kind trainings courageously build inclusive spaces for caring professionals- ranging from rising campus members to seasoned organizational facilitating harmonizing experiences that heal divides, reduce stress, and foster socio-emotional learning, the spaces she facilitate become both therapeutic and create in roads to excellence.
 Kuumba Health bridges the diversity & inclusion pipeline.
 In her spare time Sacred loves the good company of fellow visionary leaders and the delight of dance and music.
 Her qualitative research within Ivy League towers focuses on the physiological and psychological impacts of environmental stressors, and she explores wide reaching creative health solutions which explores quantitatively the effect of on family systems of macro domestic violence on those experiencing inter-sectional environmental stressors, and what insights contemporary and ancient integrative teachings and historical frames such as Trans-Atlantic slavery bring.